Volumetrics-io/documentation/source/attributes/data-comp-anchor.md

 <mr-entity data-comp-anchor="type: plane; label: table"></mr-entity>
 ```

-Anchoring is achieved using the anchoring component, `data-comp-anchor`, it has 4 attributes:
+Anchoring is achieved using the anchoring component `data-comp-anchor` on any `mr-entity`.
+It has 4 attributes:

 ## `type`